minskylab/cargo-self/.self/src/main.rs.md

 Resource: Library Imports
-  - std.path.PathBuf
-  - async_openai.Client
-  - cargo_self.engine.constitution.ConstitutionDynamic
-  - cargo_self.engine.planner.{Action, Plan}
-  - dotenv.dotenv
+    - std, async_openai, cargo_self, dotenv, tokio

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

+Resource: N/A

 Resource: Main Object
-  - main function

     Operation: main
-  - Load environment variables from `.env` file
+        - Load environment variables from .env file
-  - Define `root` as a `PathBuf` pointing to `./Cargo.toml`
+        - Set "root" variable to a relative path
-  - Define `constitution_name` as a string "constitution.md"
+        - Set "constitution_name" variable to a string
-  - Create a new `Plan` with `root`
+        - Create a new Plan object with "root" path
-  - Create a new `ConstitutionDynamic` with `constitution_name`
+        - Create a new ConstitutionDynamic object with "constitution_name"
-  - Create a new `Client`
+        - Create a new Client object
-  - Clone the nodes from the plan
+        - Clone the nodes from plan into "nodes" variable
-  - Iterate over each step in the plan
+        - Iterate over each step in plan
-    - If the step is `Action::CodeToRO`, do the following:
+            - If step is Action::CodeToRO
-      - Print "code to ro: {element:?}"
+                - Print the element
-      - Calculate the constitution rule for the element using `constitution_rule.calculate_for_element(element, &nodes)`
+                - Calculate request using constitution_rule and nodes
-      - Create a chat request with the calculated constitution rule
-      - Get the response from creating the chat request
+                - Call the create function on client's chat object with the request and assign the result to "res"
-      - Get the new self content from the first choice in the response
+                - Get the content of the message from "res" and assign it to "new_self_content"
-      - Write the new self content to the element
+                - Write "new_self_content" to the element's new_self_content
-    - If the step is `Action::FolderToRO`, do the following:
+            - If step is Action::FolderToRO
-      - Print "folder to ro: {element:?}"
+                - Print the element
-      - Calculate the constitution rule for the element using `constitution_rule.calculate_for_element(element, &nodes)`
+                - Calculate request using constitution_rule and nodes
-      - Create a chat request with the calculated constitution rule
-      - Get the response from creating the chat request
+                - Call the create function on client's chat object with the request and assign the result to "res"
-      - Get the new self content from the first choice in the response
+                - Get the content of the message from "res" and assign it to "new_self_content"
-      - Write the new self content to the element
+                - Write "new_self_content" to the element's new_self_content